Trump, CNN gear up for high-stakes town hall after sex assault verdict

 The jury awarded her $5 million in damages.
 Trump said the ruling was “A DISGRACE" and he vowed to appeal.

-While the civil trial verdict carries no criminal penalties, it nonetheless revives attention on the myriad investigations facing Trump, who was indicted in New York in March for hush money payments made to women who had accused him of sexual encounters.
+While the civil trial verdict carries no criminal penalties, it nonetheless revives attention on the myriad investigations facing Trump, who was indicted in New York in March over payments made to women to cover up their allegations of extramarital affairs with him.
 Trump is also facing investigations in Georgia and Washington over his alleged interference in the 2020 election and his handling of classified documents and potential obstruction of justice.

+A small group of anti-Trump protesters gathered Wednesday evening outside the site where the town hall was being held at Saint Anselm College in Manchester.
+Their signs included messages like “Nobody is above the law” and “Elections not insurrection.”

 Trump has generally not reacted well when pressed on stage about his behavior toward women, most notably during the first Republican presidential debate of 2015, when he sparred with then-Fox News host Megyn Kelly.
 He later said she had "blood coming out of her wherever" when she was questioning him.